uniformization/ServerSeekerV2/README.md

 - Q: How can I protect my server?
 - A: Enable a whitelist for your server, a whitelist allows only specified players to join your server, run ``/whitelist on`` and then ``/whitelist add <player>`` for every player that will join your server.
-Additionally, setting "online-mode" to false in the ``server.properties`` file helps a lot
+Additionally, setting "online-mode" to true in the ``server.properties`` file helps a lot

 - Q: Why?